vdsm/virtual-dsm/readme.md

   - /home/user/data:/storage
 ```

 to map `/storage` to any local directory you want to use.
-Just replace `/home/user/data` with the path you want to use.
+Just replace `/home/user/data` with the correct path.